 Traffic Conditions/Impact: This is a relatively small site and will not generate sufficient traffic to impact on South Randolphville Road.
 The office park which is proposed to the north will be buffered and have all traffic access through Centennial Avenue.
-Scecial Site Constraints: The soil types (Ellington 6N and Klinesville) on these ll acres present "moderate" limitations on residential development, mainly due to seasonal high water table and shale bedrock at 1-3 feet.

-Recommendation: This site is appropriate for development at 10-12 units per acre for townhouses or other attached units.

-Site #32, 33 and 34 - South Washington Avenue and Centernial Avenue Block 496 Lots 1A, 2, 11 and 12

-Fhysical Description: partially wooded, partially open; the site is traversed by a powerline easement which occupies approximately 7.75 acres, and runs diagonally across the property, from southeast to northwest.

-Present land use: vacant, scattered agricultural

-Existing zoning: LI-5 and R20

-Master Plan Proposal: Residential (single family) and industrial

-- Adjacent land uses: farm to the east; office park and light industrial uses to the north and northwest; a school and single family residential to the west; single family residential to the south. - General Neighborhood characteristics: This is an area that has been a concentration of agricultural uses.
+Special Site Constraints: The soil types (Ellington 6N and Klinesville) on these 11 acres present "mcderate" limitations on residential development, mainly due to seasonal high water table and shale bedrock at 1-3 feet.
+Expressed interest in development: unknown Recommendation: This site is appropriate for development at 10-12 units per acre for townhouses or other attached units.
+Site #32, 33 and 34 - South Washington Avenue and Centernial Avenue Block 496 Lots 1A, 2, 11 and 12 Area: 121.77 acres Physical Description: partially wooded, partially open; the site is traversed by a powerline easement which occupies approximately 7.75 acres, and russ diagonally across the property, from southeast to northwest.
+Present land use: vacant, scattered agricultural Existing zoning: LI-5 and R20 Master Plan Proposal: Residential (single family) and industrial Adjacent land uses: farm to the east; office park and light industrial uses to the north and northwest; a school and single family residential to the west; single family residential to the south.
+General Neighborhood characteristics: This is an area that has been a concentration of agricultural uses.
 Working farms extend from Morris Avenue to South Randolphville Road and across South Washington Avenue.
-Residential subdivisions have replaced some of this agricultural land, and an elementary school serves the area. - Environmental Conditions affecting Development: All of this site is in the Flood zone C, but Doty's Brook which is bordered by Flood zone A runs along the northerm edge of the site and drainage from immediately adjacent development should be adequately controlled to prevent any adverse environmental impact.

-The Jersey Central Power and Light Company easement for power lines will have an impact on the development design.
+Residential subdivisions have replaced some of this agricultural land, and an elementary school serves the area.
+Environmental Conditions affecting Development: All of this site is in the Flood zone C, but Doty's Brook which is bordered by Flood zone A runs along the northern edge of the site and drainage from immediately adjacent development should be adequately controlled to prevent any adverse environmental impact.
+The Jersey Central Power and Light Company essement for power lines will have an impact on the development design.
 It will be important to minimize the potential negative affect that this might have on the development.

-- Read Access: South Washington Avenue, and stub streets off Mocdland Avenue, i.e. Sylvan Avenue, Brockfield Road, and Melson Avenue Morth. - Traffic Conditions/Incact: At present there are heavy traffic volumes on several major roads in this area: South Washington, Morris and Centennial Avenues.
-These roads serve as access or connections to I-237.
-The proposed extension of Route 18 will provide a major arterial route to I-237 and should relieve "some of the local streets of the traffic burden.
+Road Access: South Washington Avenue, and stub streets off Moodland Avenue, i.e. Sylvan Avenue, Brockfield Road, and Melson Avenue Morth.
+Traffic Conditions/Impact: At present there are heavy traffic volumes on several major roads in this area: South Washington, Morris and Centennial Avenues.
+These roads serve as access or connections to I-287.
+The proposed extension of Route 18 will provide a major arterial route to I-237 and should relieve some of the local streets of the traffic burden.
 The route alternative called "Metlars/Hoes Lane Alternative" which is preferred by Piscataway's Planning Board, would pick up much of the present Morris Avenue/Metlar's Lane traffic flow.
-In addition the intersection of Metlar's Lane with South Washington Avenue is proposed for intersection improvement.
+In addition the intersection of Wetlar's Lane with South Washington Avenue is proposed for intersection improvement.
+Da 36

-Traffic Conditions/Impact: (continued)
+Praffic Conditions/Impact: (continued)